 The NT-USB Mini is capable of doing almost everything.
 This condenser mic is being used in new and innovative ways by more users every day.
-The NT-USB Mini USB Mic is an excellent choice if you are looking for a USB Mic capable of handling multiple use cases with excellent results.
+This USB mic is an excellent choice if you are looking for a USB Mic capable of handling multiple use cases with excellent results.

 - Consumer-grade mic at a reasonable price range

 - Stand easily adjustable

 - This mic has received many positive reviews online.

 - None.
 This is an excellent value and a good investment for your studio recording.

 - Cardioid polar pattern reduces...

 Audio-Technica, a Japanese manufacturer of high-quality audio equipment, is well-respected.
 They have created the AT2020, one of the most affordable condenser microphones currently on the market.

 The Audio-Technica AT2020 mic is an excellent mic that handles low outputs surprisingly well.
 Low output condenser microphones can result in poor tone and richness.
 The AT2020 is different.
 The mic’s low-mass diaphragm is what makes it so great in this area.